 Once you find the cryptocurrency that you want to buy, click on the “BUY” button.
 You will then be presented with an order box.
 Choose whether you want to place a market order or limit order, enter the amount you want to buy, and then execute the trade.

 As an Australian based exchange, Coinspot must adhere to domestic anti-money laundering (AML) and know-your-customer (KYC) regulations.
 Moreover, the exchange is a member of the Australian Digital Commerce Association.
 However, Coinspot does not hold any regulatory licenses.

 This should be a major red flag for you as a trader, as the platform does not have any regulatory oversight.
-We think that you should stick with regulated exchanges like eToro, who hold licenses from both the FCA (UK) and CySEC (Cyrus).
+We think that you should stick with regulated exchanges like Coinbase, who hold licenses from both the FCA (UK) and CySEC (Cyrus).

 Is Coinsafe safe?